Adding a New Metric Type¶

 Rust¶

-FOG uses the Rust Language Binding APIs (the glean
+FOG uses the Rust Language Binding APIs (the glean crate) with a layer of IPC on top.

 The IPC additions and glean-core trait implementations are in the

-module of the fog
+private module of the fog crate.

 Each metric type gets its own file, mimicking the structure in